 What is Port 443?

-HTTPS Port 443 or Port 443 is a virtual address used to transfer secured data between the browser and the server.
+HTTPS Port 443 or Port 443 is used for web browser communication.
 HTTPS is an indication that the website is secured with an SSL certificate.
 HTTPS is a secure version of HTTP (Port 80).
 An extra “S” shows that the website is protected with a robust algorithm.